LilithSoftware/lilithsoftware.github.io/_posts/2018-04-16-planned-projects.md

 in order to better prepare for the face-off.
 While focusing on Norse mythology, expansions might come to include other cultures lore as hunting destinations.

+---
+#### Black Watch
+A tactical bullet hell game giving homage to other tactical arcade games such as SOCOM Navy Seals with the addition of a 3rd AI team offering resistance to both teams.
+Planned game modes include Suppression, Demolition, Control Points, and Extraction.